Interactively provide translations for a package's messages

 that describes what the diagnostic does; it is reproduced in the format

-Found {nrow(result)} {diagnostic_tag}:
+Found {nrow(result)} {diagnostic_tag}:.
+For example,

 The output diagnostic result has the following schema:

-, optional, a suggested fix to make the call "healthy"
+call:character, the call identified as problematicfile:character, the file wherecallwas foundline_number:integer, the line infilewherecallwas foundreplacement:character, optional, a suggested fix to make the call "healthy"

-See check_cracked_messages()
+See check_cracked_messages(),

-, and
+check_untranslated_cat(), and

-for examples of diagnostics.
+check_untranslated_src() for examples of diagnostics.

 References